 Message from the Chief Examiner, Dr Ian Hall:

-Because of the COVID pandemic, subject to GMC approval, this will be an online version of the exam, more details of which will be made available in due course.
+Because of the COVID pandemic, we have obtained GMC approval to run an online version of the CASC exam.
+You can find more details about this on the CASC guidance page.
 The blueprint and structure of the exam will be the same, but the stations will be using online video consultations rather than face-to-face interviews.

 Paper A and Paper B this Autumn

-We are planning on delivering Paper A and Paper B this Autumn using computer-based testing, more details of which will be made available in due course.
+We are moving to an online format for Paper A and Paper B, from October 2020.
+You can find more details about this on the Written Papers guidance page.
 The syllabus, blueprint and question format of the exam will remain unchanged.

-Please check the exams pages of the College website for the latest information, where you will also find contact details for the Exams team.
-You can also read our statement on the temporary change made to the CASC regulations.
+Please keep checking the exams pages of the College website for the latest information, where you will also find contact details for the Exams team.
+You can also read our statement on the temporary change made to the CASC regulations in the section below.

 Dr Ian Hall